 I think this is the most popular method of training a dog.
 It is a reward-based program of training your dog to do just about anything.
-It has been used to train basic commands as well as major behavior modification such as housetraining.
+It has been used to train basic commands as well as major behavior modifications such as housetraining.

 Well, I cannot begin to list all forms of positive reinforcement training.
 However, one of the popular which is also my favorite dog training method is clicker training.
 I will outline how you can use a clicker to train and also enhance your dog’s behavior.

 Clicker training is a form of positive reinforcement.
 Well, you will need to purchase the clicker, a device that makes a sharp noise.
-It is used to signal that a dog has finally adopted behavior that you have been teaching.
+It is used to signal that a dog has finally adopted the behavior that you have been teaching.

 For instance, if you are training verbal commands, the clicker method should help you out.
-Only use it when your dog obeys to your command.
+Only use it when your dog obeys your command.
 You must reward him immediately the clicker goes off. ,